 Overview: This McDavid brace is suitable for moderate/severe knee instability and pain.
 It has two side hinges that prevent hyperextension, and rigid uprights providing additional sideways support whilst allowing freedom of movement.

 It is made of lightweight materials including aircraft grade aluminium gears that accommodate the natural gliding action of the knee.
-It has a sewn in patellar support buttress which helps improve patellar tracking.
+The McDavid Pro II has a sewn in patellar support buttress which helps improve patellar tracking.
 The fully adjustable Velcro straps ensure a perfect fit for your knee.